avidbiscuit/ait-wiki/content/mechanics/tardis/linking.md

 For the sonic screwdriver specifically, you will need to insert it into the **sonic port** for it to link properly.

 ## Any useful commands?
-Certainly! the command to link different linkable items (like the sonic/keys/Stattenheim remote (which is a creative only item)) its:
+Certainly! the command to link different linkable items (like the sonic/keys/Stattenheim remote) its:
 > /ait link <tardis_id>
 And that should link your currently held item.